 Lucha Libre is a dramatic and exciting version of wrestling-meets-entertainment and it is a true Mexican tradition.
 Lucha Libre (meaning ‘free fight’ in Spanish) takes place in an arena with the fighters in a ring, in a series of rounds, starting with female fighters, then some one-on-one fighting and finally lots of teams-taking-on-each-other fighting.
 The performance is theatrical and the aim is to rev up the audience, but the fighting is also very physical and in fact, very dangerous.
 You have to give these guys credit for doing what they do!
 Lucha Libre takes place most nights of the week and tickets are not expensive and are in the range of 200 pesos each (USD 10).
 You can buy tickets on Ticketmaster.

-Attractions outside the city and beyond
+Attractions outside Mexico City and beyond

 Xochimilco Canal Boating